AVEVA/AVEVA-Samples/basic_samples/SDS/Python/SDSPy/readme.rst

 For a complete list of HTTP request URLs refer to the `SDS documentation <https://ocs-docs.osisoft.com/Documentation/SequentialDataStore/Data_Store_and_SDS.html>`__.

-Cleanup: Deleting Types, Views and Streams
+Cleanup: Deleting Types, Stream Views, and Streams
 -----------------------------------------------

 In order for the program to run repeatedly without collisions, the sample